star3am/hashiqube/README.md

     Gloo: https://docs.solo.io/gloo/latest/introduction/

 ## Support & Feedback
-For suggestions, feedback and queries please branch or and submit a Pull Request or directly contact the architects of the HashiQube via email:
+For suggestions, feedback and queries please branch or and submit a Pull Request or directly contact Riaan Nolan, creator of the HashiQube via Github: https://github.com/star3am/hashiqube

 ## About
 Hashiqube has been created to help Engineers, Developers and anyone who wants to practise, learn or demo Hashicorp products to get started quickly with a local lab.